 Left @ 3147 green marker (tiny road) go .6miles

 Bear right before gate. go .6mi to power line

-From Birmingham (heading north on I-59) - Take first Ft.
+Head north on I-59.
+Take the first Ft.
 Payne exit.
 Take a right onto Hwy.
-35 and follow through town (passing McDonalds) and veer left at stop light (next to Alabama Fan Club bldg.) on to Hwy 11.
+35 and follow through town and veer left at stop light next to Alabama Fan Club bldg. onto Hwy 11.
 Go through downtown Ft.
-Payne and turn right at city park (Little River Canyon sign) onto Hwy.
+Payne and turn right at city park with Little River Canyon sign onto Hwy.
 35 and follow directions above.